dennyluan/luanfamilyblog/src/content/posts/a-new-adventure.md

 ![Yesterday, after a long 9-hr flight from Honolulu to Fukuoka and finally Taipei, you met your 88 year old great grandma.
 Baba is fixing the TV in the back.](./_assets/grandma.jpg)

-Anyways, all of this is certainly risky.
-I have no idea how it's going to turn out.
-Maybe we'll get there and decide it's too much, or it's not for us, or we get homesick.
+Anyways, all of this is certainly risky and to be honest, I have no idea how it's going to turn out.
+Maybe we'll get there and decide it's too much, or it's not for us, or we'll get homesick.
 It will be an immense challenge in so many ways, basically starting from scratch again.
 But it's one that we're looking forward to.
 Thanks for coming along with us baby boy.